Meghan Markle And Prince Harry Have Announced The Name Of Their New Foundation

 Since their departure from the royal family, Prince Harry and Meghan Markle have been working on a new charitable organization that will allow them to continue their philanthropic activity.
-Now, the couple has announced that their new foundation will be named Archewell and, in a statement to Fox News, explained that they plan to launch the organization when the time is right.
+Now, the couple has announced their new foundation will be named Archewell.
+In a statement to Fox News, Harry and Meghan explained they plan to launch the organization when the time is right.

-The couple said that the name of the organization has a special tie to their son, and that it will provide educational and emotional support, among other kinds of charitable offerings.
-The Telegraph first reported on the news, saying that Harry and Meghan had filed paperwork in the U.S. for a nonprofit organization.
+They said the name of the organization has a special tie to their son and that it will provide educational and emotional support, among other kinds of charitable offerings.
+The Telegraph first reported the news, saying that Harry and Meghan filed paperwork in the U.S. for a nonprofit organization.

 In their statement, the couple explained that the name for their charity comes from the Greek word “Arche,” which means “source of action.”